 Install a shower pump

-In case you don't know, shower pumps work as follows: the pump is activated when the water is turned on in your shower, and as the water travels towards your shower from the water tank, it has to pass through the shower pump you have installed.
-Once the water is in the shower pump, the pump uses an impeller to boost the water pressure before it reaches your shower. this completely ensures that the water pressure reaching your shower is top-notch and top speed, for there really is no other way the water can go except for through the water pump.
+In case you don’t know, shower pumps work as follows: the pump is activated when the water is turned on in your shower, and as the water travels towards your shower from the water tank, it has to pass through the shower pump you have installed.
+Once the water is in the shower pump, the pump uses an impeller to boost the water pressure before it reaches your shower.
+This completely ensures that the water pressure reaching your shower is top-notch and top speed, for there really is no other way the water can go except for through the water pump.

 Install a pressurized unvented cylinder